hillaryychan/COMP6771/notes/05_Exceptions.md

 }
 ```

 A `noexcept`-specified function tell the compiler to not generate recovery code.
-An exception thrown in a no except function will terminate your program.
+An exception thrown in a `noexcept` function will terminate your program.

 Use `noexcept` to guarantee that callers do not need to worry about exception handling.
 You can use `noexcept` to say that you don't mind your whole program ending if something goes wrong in this function.